wwdok/Quick-Python-Print/README.md

 ![](images/Ctl+Shift+L-NOselection.gif)

-If you didn't select variable or the extension can't recognize variable, it will just insert simply print():
+If you didn't select variable or the extension can't recognize variable, it will just insert simply print() and move the cursor inside it.
+If selected variable is new defined for the first time, insert code at current line :

 ![](images/Ctl+Shift+L-NOvariable.gif)